hndrxxclaude/hndrxxclaude/README.md

 ---

 ## 🔭 Current Focus
-- Currently doing a Data & AI internship @ Accenture, applying these foundations to systems and requirements analysis in enterprise projects.
 - Learning **Python** for AI, data analysis and prototyping
 - Strengthening **algorithms and problem-solving skills**
 - Building solid foundations for future work in **Artificial Intelligence**
+- Currently doing a Data & AI internship @ Accenture, applying these foundations to systems and requirements analysis in enterprise projects

 ---